Specials

 PLEASE READ

 The printing supply business is seeing some interesting times.
 Where the industry as a whole saw over 50,000 printing firms ranging from the one-man shop to many thousands of employees, we now have not only a shrinking industry of fewer than 30,000 establishments, but a sharp decline in the supply business.
 We cater to the letterpress trade which overlaps into other areas of printing.
 Cities that once had one or more supply houses now have none.
-We are facing problems in finding traditional supplies and often there is more delivery time involved.
-We have emerged from the Covid crisis finally, but it has left us with many changes in the printing industry.
+We are facing problems finding traditional supplies and often there is more delivery time involved.
+We have emerged from the Covid crisis , but it has left us with many changes in the printing industry.

 Please Note